|

 cultures.
 That is what we fight.
 It is a force not confined to

-borders.
+territorial borders.
 It is a shadowy entity with many faces, many names, and many

 addresses.
-But, this Administration has directed all of the anger, fear,
+But this Administration has directed all of the anger, fear,

 and grief which emerged from the ashes of the twin towers and the twisted metal

 of the Pentagon towards a tangible villain, one we can see and hate and attack.
 And villain he is.
-But, he is the wrong villain.
+But he is the wrong villain.
 And this is the

 wrong war.
 If we attack Saddam Hussein, we will probably drive him from

 power.
-But, the zeal of our friends to assist our global war on terrorism
+But the zeal of our friends to assist our global war on terrorism

 may have already taken flight.
-The general unease surrounding this war is not just due to
+The general unease surrounding this war is not just

 "orange alert."
 There is a pervasive sense of rush and risk and